 We all know Vietnam is an absolute legend when it comes to street food, and if you want to make the most of your time (and stomach space), you’ll want to head out with an in-the-know local to pick out the best of the best of Saigon’s street food.
 Put your eating pants on and follow us!

 It wouldn’t be a true local experience without enjoying coffee the way Saigonese coffee aficionados do on a daily basis.
-We’ll head to a popular local hem of Saigon, with a misleading (read: run-down) façade that hides within it a gourmet coffee haven.
+We’ll head to a popular local hem of Saigon to enjoy a cup.
 We’ll show you the local style of taking your coffee and you’ll feel right at home!

-Next up on our Saigon food adventure is another one of the city’s iconic street food dishes: com tam.
-This dish is one of the most popular and preferred dishes by Southerners, and you can find it everywhere from street stalls to fancy restaurants.
-What makes it so beloved is that the ingredients are so strikingly simple, yet the tastes and flavours are truly unforgettable (we promise).
+Next up on our Saigon food adventure is another one of the city’s iconic street food dishes: ha cao (Chinese-style dim-sum), bo bia (Saigonese spring roll) and bo cuon mo chai (barbecued beef meatballs).
+These dishes are some of the most popular and preferred dishes by southerners, and you can find them everywhere, from street stalls to fancy restaurants.
+What makes them so beloved is that the ingredients are so strikingly simple, yet the tastes and flavours are truly unforgettable (we promise).

 We’ll cap off our Saigon street food tour with, what else, street beer!
 At this street beer stall we’ll outfit you with a cold Saigon beer and the chance to mingle with locals – not a bad way to end the evening, is it?!